sanchayitam/PhotoMVP/README.md

 #### Android development skills
 This repository is able to help understand how to use the following skills.
 * How to call RESTful API with Retrofit
+* How to use OkHttp Logging Intercepter in order to debug HTTP request/response data
 * How to convert JSON to Java Objects with Moshi
 * How to load images from a remote server with Glide
 * How to reduce boilerplate codes with ButterKnife